tbuquet/phpfox_mod_medialibrary/README.md

 ```

 - Get the IMDBPHP library [Link](https://sourceforge.net/p/imdbphp/) and extract it to "www/thirdpartylibs/imdb/"
-- Note: In this version of the project, the users will have to reenter their address for it to appear on GoogleMap

 ##TODO##
 - Proper integration of IMDBPHP searching class